-IPCC 2C NFR 2C
+IPCC 2C NFR 2C Last update: 11.01.16

 Metal production in Norway includes plants producing iron and steel, ferroalloys, aluminium, nickel and zinc and also magnesium until spring 2006.
 Production of anodes is also included in this chapter.
 As shown in table 4.9, most of the figures in the national inventory are from the plants' annual reports to the Norwegian Environment Agency.